GeekyHacks/Yemen_National_Youth_Council/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 Personal Portfolio! <a name="about-project"></a>
+# 📖 Yemen National Youth Council! <a name="about-project"></a>

-**My Personal Portfolio!**
+**Yemen National Youth Council!**
-This is my capstone project with Microverse using Github professional flow and it's a council website that is built in html & css,and javascript.
-In involves a list of Yemeni national figures that I do admire and want to let others know about them.
+This is my capstone project with Microverse using Github professional flow and it's a council website that is built in html CSS, and javascript.
+It involves a list of Yemeni national figures that I do admire and want to let others know about them.

 ## 🛠 Built With <a name="built-with">HTML, CSS</a>